Pylons/pyramid/docs/narr/urldispatch.rst

 .. note::

-  Route configuration may also be added to the system via term:`ZCML` (see :ref:`zcml_route_configuration`).
+  Route configuration may also be added to the system via :term:`ZCML` (see :ref:`zcml_route_configuration`).

 High-Level Operational Overview